Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 where you need to change *your-server-ip* with the actual IP address of the installed map server.

+To expand it with the public IP address of your server, check this command for instance (paste its output to the browser):

+    echo "http://`wget http://ipinfo.io/ip -qO -`/osm_tiles/0/0/0.png"

 You should see the tile of world map.

 Congratulations!
 You just successfully built your own OSM tile server.